COS301-SE-2024/Smart-Inventory/documents/UserManual.md

 * If a user has not been given a password or has forgotten it they can press the 'forgot password?' link.
 * This will firstly send the email to the admin user of the team the email provided is apart of to make them aware of the sign in attempt.
 * The user asking for the change will also receive a mail to verify the account and to change the password.
-* If a user is signed in the can also change the password in their settings.
+* Then redirects them to the reset password page.
+  * There they should follow the reset password section of the manual.

 <br>